-PART 2.
-OBJECTIVE OF POLICY
+PART 2: OBJECTIVE OF THE INVESTMENT POLICY

-The council of the municipality is the trustee of the public revenues, which it collects, and it therefore has an obligation to the community to ensure that the municipality's cash resources are managed effectively and efficiently.
+The council of the Mohokare Local Municipality is the trustee of the public revenues, which it collects, and it therefore has an obligation to the community to ensure: - that the municipality's cash resources are managed effectively and efficiently.

-The council therefore has a responsibility to invest these public revenues knowledgeable and judiciously, and must be able to account fully to the community in regard to such investments.
+The council therefore has a responsibility,

+- to invest these public revenues knowledgeable and judiciously, and - must be able to account fully to the community in regard to such investments.